wwrechard/pydlm/README.md

 simple_dlm = dlm(time_series) + linear_trend + seasonal52
 ```

 In the actual code, the time series data is scored in the variable `time_series`. `degree=1` indicates the trend is a linear (2 stands for quadratic) and `period=52` means the seasonality has a periodicy of 52.
 Usually, the seasonality is more stable, so we set the discount factor to 0.99 for seasonality and 0.95 for linear trend to allow some flexibility. `w=10` is the prior guess on the variance of the component, the larger the uncertain.
-For detailed meaning of these parameters, please refer to the [user manual](https://pydlm.github.io/#dynamic-linear-models-user-manual).
-Once the model is built, we can easily fit the model and plot the result (above, right figure)
+For actual meaning of these parameters, please refer to the [user manual](https://pydlm.github.io/#dynamic-linear-models-user-manual).
+After the model built, we can fit the model and plot the result (shown above, right figure)

 ```python
 # Fit the model